Alpinisme Nanga Parbat Tiphaine Dupérier

 BORIS LANGENSTEIN

-A mountain guide in the Alps and around the world, Boris is one of the most discreet and talented high-altitude skiers you can find.
-He has made first descents with over a thousand vertical meters to ski.
+Mountain guide in the Alps and worldwide, Boris is one of the most discreet and talented high-altitude skiers you can find.
+He has made first descents with more than a thousand vertical meters to ski.

 DAVID GOETTLER

-On the Himalayan scene, David is one of those who endure.
-Having begun his career on the world's third-highest peak in 2003, he has now climbed six of the 14 8,000-meter peaks.
-As a bonus, he plans to climb Everest in 2022, solo and without oxygen.
+On the Himalayan scene, David is among those who endure.
+Having started his career on the third highest peak in the world in 2003, he has now climbed 6 of the 14 8000-meter peaks.
+As a bonus, the ascent of Everest in 2022, solo and without oxygen.

-While previous attempts have been halted by conditions or caution, the goal remains unchanged: to ski down Nanga Parbat in alpine style, lightweight and self-sufficient.
-"This is the third time we've tried.
+If previous attempts were stopped by conditions or caution, the goal remains unchanged: to ski down Nanga Parbat in alpine style, light and self-sufficient.
+"This is the third time we're trying.
 I really want to succeed this time," she says.
 But nothing is set in stone.
-The team remains attentive to the mountain, ready to adjust its plans according to the conditions.
+The team stays attentive to the mountain, ready to adjust their plans according to conditions.

 Technical choices and Lagoped equipment: the demands of the terrain